TestSubjector/QuadTreeMeshSolver/quadtree/Notes.md

 20. TODO - Add conditions in the **notaero** function for concave polygons.
 21. Added node height
 22. Added node direction
+23. Removed compiler warnings, added function for on-demand addition of parameter to file (so that 21. or 22. type changes are cleaner)